HOW DOGS COMMUNICATE.

-Tail wagging is generally a sign of a happy dog when accompanied by other non threatening behaviour but some dogs will wag there tails when being aggressive or threatening and without getting embroiled in discussion on this they are really maladjusted in some way (learning, unsocialised, hormonal, genetic etc).
+Tail wagging is generally a sign of a happy dog when accompanied by other non threatening behaviour, but a small minority of dogs might wag there tails before or when being aggressive/ threatening and without getting embroiled in discussion on this they are really maladjusted in some way (learning, unsocialised, hormonal, genetic etc).

 So as with the other types of canine communication Visual communication is very important.
 All of the above is general information, a dogs early learning and environment can have a big effect on any one dogs visual (body language/signalling) communication, indeed some dogs will give of signals that to the untrained seem like aggression but when looked at as a whole with all the other signs is in fact a way to illicit play or it could be the other way round and signs that look like play may be a prelude to aggression, this is not common though.
 As a behaviourist you would look at the whole picture to come to a diagnosis.